Commission

 Ava.Concepcion@CCCMass.com

-Ava Callender Concepcion was appointed to the Massachusetts Cannabis Control Commission in 2021 by Attorney General Maura Healey.
-She has an extensive background in public safety and experience working with a range of stakeholders including law enforcement, advocacy organizations, and constituents on important policy matters.
+Ava Callender Concepcion was appointed to the public safety seat of the Massachusetts Cannabis Control Commission in 2021 by then-Attorney General Maura Healey.
+Commissioner Concepcion has an extensive background in public safety and experience working with a range of stakeholders including law enforcement, advocacy organizations, and constituents on important policy matters.

 As a lifelong resident of Boston, Commissioner Concepcion has dedicated her career to social justice.
-Prior to her tenure on the Commission, she served as the Director of Governmental Affairs and External Partnerships for Suffolk County District Attorney Rachael Rollins.
-As Counsel to State Senator William Brownsberger, Commissioner Concepcion served as staff to the Chair of the Joint Judiciary Committee and the Conference Committee on the Criminal Justice Reform Act of 2018, a comprehensive legislative package designed to reduce crime and improve public safety.
-There, she played a key role in drafting many of the bill’s original components and assembling the final language.
+Prior to her tenure at the Commission, she served as the Director of Governmental Affairs and External Partnerships for Suffolk County District Attorney Rachael Rollins.
+As Counsel to State Senator William Brownsberger, she served as staff to the Chair of the Joint Judiciary Committee and the Conference Committee on the Criminal Justice Reform Act of 2018, a comprehensive legislative package designed to reduce crime and improve public safety.
+There, Commissioner Concepcion played a key role in drafting many of the bill’s original components and assembling the final language.

 The Commissioner’s prior experience also includes working in the offices of U.S. Majority Whip James E. Clyburn, Suffolk County District Attorney Dan Conley, and the Massachusetts Appellate Tax Board.
-She is a former candidate for Boston City Council.
+She is also a former Victim Witness Advocate and was a candidate for Boston City Council.

-Commissioner Concepcion was recognized in 2022 as one of the Greater Boston Chamber of Commerce’s Ten Outstanding Young Leaders and is one of Johnson C. Smith University’s 40 Under Forty extraordinary alumni.
+Commissioner Concepcion was recognized in 2023 as a Boston Business Journal 40 Under 40 honoree and a Cannabis Equity Champion by Equitable Opportunities Now.
+That year, she also graduated from the Harvard Business School Young American Leaders Program (YALP) and was honored by CBS News during Black History Month.
+In 2022, Commissioner Concepcion was named one of the Greater Boston Chamber of Commerce’s Ten Outstanding Young Leaders and one of Johnson C. Smith University’s 40 Under Forty extraordinary alumni.
 She currently serves on the boards of the United Way of Massachusetts Bay & Merrimack Valley, the Massachusetts Black Lawyers Association, and the Massachusetts Women’s Political Caucus PAC.

-Commissioner Concepcion is a graduate of New England Law in Boston and a member of the Massachusetts Bar.
-She holds a B.A. in Criminology from Johnson C. Smith University.
+Commissioner Concepcion is a graduate of New England Law in Boston and has been a member of the Massachusetts Bar since 2016.
+She holds a B.A. in Criminology from the HBCU Johnson C. Smith University, and is currently pursuing an MBA at the Boston College Carroll School of Management.

 Kimberly Roy